 Did you know that Cicadas molt just like snakes?
 They do!
 Not only will you see lots of Cicadas, but you will see lots of gross Cicada skins that they have molted.

-I noticed the molted skin mostly when they first came out from underground in the beginning of the Cicada season.
-After a few weeks, I mostly saw either live Cicadas, dead Cicadas or Cicada wings.
+I noticed the molted skin mostly when they first came out from underground at the beginning of the Cicada season.
+After a few weeks, I mostly saw either live Cicadas, dead Cicadas, or Cicada wings.

 This brings back memories of when I was a young child.
 I remember growing up in Northern Ohio and seeing Cicadas covering everything in the woods.
-The sound was defeaning!
+The sound was deafening!

 People don't get to experience the life cycle of the Cicada very often.
 It only happens a few times in a person's life and I am glad that I got to experience it twice so far!

 Question: When cicadas come up, when do they go away again?

 Answer: They live above ground for 5-6 weeks.

 Melanie Casey (author) from Indiana on May 31, 2016:

 Thanks for commenting Debi!
 I am in Indianapolis.
 I haven't seen one here yet, but it sounds like they are on their way!
 Three years ago, while I was living in Northern Virginia, we had swarms of Cicadas.
 I hadn't seen that many Cicadas since I was a kid growing up in Cleveland, Ohio in the '70s.